Meet the Governing Panel

 Driving Standards Lead

-Mark is the Head of Driving Standards for the London Ambulance Service, formally a Forensic Collision Investigator with the Metropolitan Police.
+Mark is the Head of Investigations at FCIR and the former Head of Driving Standards for the London Ambulance Service and formally a Forensic Collision Investigator with the Metropolitan Police.

 He has vast experience in investigating the full spectrum of road traffic incidents and driving matters and is accepted in Criminal, Civil and Coroner’s courts as an Expert Witness in relation to such issues

 Dave is an experienced paramedic with 30 years of pre-hospital care.

 Previous roles include the Head of Education in SWAST - senior Resuscitation officer and more recently advisor to global organisations supporting the Middle East.

 His passion is education and resuscitation research and he strongly believes that healthcare development is entwined with quality people development.

 Dave is developing strategies for immersive education and has been busy redesigning simulation using the #simbody range of manikins

 Toby is the Prehospital Care Qualifications Manager and Developer at Qualsafe Awards, having written much of the content in the well known FREC qualifications which are widely accepted both in NHS and private sector.

 In a previous role he taught a wide range of Learners including NHS Health Care Professionals (in hospital and prehospital settings), Police officers (including specialist units e.g firearms and safer roads), Police Medic Instructors, Fire & Rescue personnel and private sector employees.